shubhamwaghagkmf010/dnschange/README.md

-# 🔧 DNSChanger Tool for Windows – One Click DNS Setup via CMD
+# 🔧 DNSChange Tool for Windows – One Click DNS Setup via CMD

-**DNSChanger** is a lightweight `.exe` tool that lets you instantly configure primary and secondary DNS servers on Windows using admin-level `netsh` commands.
+**DNSChange** is a lightweight `.exe` tool that lets you instantly configure primary and secondary DNS servers on Windows using admin-level `netsh` commands.
 Perfect for users looking to switch to fast, secure DNS like Google or Cloudflare — all with a single click.

 ---